-Stages of Meaningful Use and Payment Years
+Stages of Meaningful Use of Certified EHR Technology

 The table below demonstrates what stage of meaningful use must be reported based upon the first year an Eligible Professional began participation in the Wisconsin Medicaid EHR (Electronic Health Record) Incentive Program.
 Eligible Professionals should note that they do not need to participate in consecutive Program Years.